MichaelAllenWarner/MichaelAllenWarner.github.io/_posts/2019-07-16-vector-triple-products-in-minkowski-spacetime.md

 \end{aligned}
 $$

-And second, because the curl of a gradient is always zero:
+And second, because the curl of a gradient is always the zero vector:

 $$
 \begin{aligned}